Sculpture of Bangladesh

-Sculpture has been an indispensable part of Bangladeshi culture, historically part of the art of Bengal and Indian art.
-Bengal was at times an important centre influencing stone sculpture in the Indian subcontinent, especially in the post-Gupta and medieval periods.
+Sculpture has been an indispensable part of Bangladeshi culture.
+Bangladesh was at times an important centre influencing stone sculpture in South Asia, especially in the post-Gupta and medieval periods.
 Terracotta reliefs are a particular local characteristic of Hindu temples (with figures) and mosques (without figures) in recent centuries.

 The earliest sculptures in Bangladesh discovered so far date back to the 3rd century BC.
 Since ancient times, sculptures have been serving as a substantial manifestation of the profound heritage of Bangladeshi culture and history.

 Historic significance

 Sculptures have been a key of source of rendering the historic identity of the ancient Bangladesh.
 Even though the art of sculptures in Bangladesh began almost 2500 years ago, it mostly flourished during the Gupta, Pala and Sena dynasty all of which belong to the early Middle Ages (1–1200 CE).
+Bengali Artists of Bengal Subah pioneered Ivory arts.

 Gupta sculptures

 The Gupta rulers were devoted Vaishnavas, and early Gupta sculptures are found to be mostly representations of Vishnu or any of his incarnations.
 The earliest example of this seems to be the Vishnu from Machmoil Bagmara in the district of Rajshahi carved in grey sandstone.
 The image shows a broken form of the god in a strict frontally standing pose.
 Though modelling and iconic features betray its early Gupta style, its aesthetic attainment is so negligible that it may be stylistically placed in a point of transition between the Kusana and the Gupta phases.
 The image is preserved with quite a number of other Vishnus of the Gupta period in the Varendra Research Museum.
 The Gupta sculptures of Bangladesh are mostly icons and their forms were determined by the characteristics of the gods as prescribed by the priests of Central India.